 “I’m a parallelogram,” Blynn said.
 She went back to digging.

-There was a sudden discordant crash of metal against metal and a shrill squeak from behind them, and the two Neopets whipped around.
-Terra was staring wide-eyed at a toppled-over statue of a stern Elephante.
-Coins were still shifting where it had fallen.
+Behind them, metal crashed against metal and Terra let out a sharp cry, and the two Neopets whipped around.
+Terra stared wide-eyed at a toppled-over statue of a stern Elephante, coins still shifting where it had fallen.
+“Oops,” Terra said.

-Hyren smacked his face with his palm and said, “I can’t leave you alone for five minutes.
+Hyren sighed.
+“I can’t leave you alone for five minutes.
 Blynn, keep digging.”
 He made his way across the room.
-“You’re not hurt, are you?” he asked the owner.
+“You’re not hurt, are you?”

 “Nuh-uh,” she said.
 “I saw it was falling and moved.”